βοΈ React Hook: useCallback β

 β Interview Q&A β

 Q1.
-Why do we need useCallback
+Why do we need useCallback?

 A: To memoize function references so they donβt change on every render, preventing unnecessary re-renders in memoized children.

 Q2.
-Difference between useCallback
+Difference between useCallback and useMemo?

 A:

-β memoizes a value.
+useCallbackβ memoizes a function.useMemoβ memoizes a value.

-guarantee no re-render of child?
+Q3.
+Does useCallback guarantee no re-render of child?

 A: No. It only guarantees the function reference is stable.
 Child still re-renders if its other props or state change.

 Q4.
-When should you not use useCallback
+When should you not use useCallback?

 A: For simple inline event handlers in non-memoized children.
 Wrapping them adds unnecessary complexity.

 Q5.
-Whatβs a stale closure issue in useCallback
+Whatβs a stale closure issue in useCallback?

 A: When a callback captures outdated state/props due to missing dependencies in its dependency array.

 Q6.
-Is useCallback
+Is useCallback just performance optimization?

 A: Yes.
 It doesnβt add new functionality, only helps optimize renders and reference stability.